py2ai/py2ai.github.io/_posts/2018-09-17-Tensorflow-coding.md

 categories: [tutorial]
 featured-img: TensorFlow
 mathjax: true
-summary: Lets code in TensorFlow
+description: Lets code in TensorFlow
 ---

 Before we proceed the basic coding, please note that according to the tensorflow 1.0.0 release notes,